-In other words, if we could agree on certain grammatical features — that is what rules are—agreeing on certain grammatical features, what they mean, we will be able to communicate and that is a loving thing to do.
+In other words, if we could agree on certain grammatical features — that is what rules are: agreeing on what certain grammatical features mean — we will be able to communicate, and that is a loving thing to do.
 It is unloving not to care if people understand what you say.
-If you say: I am going to talk and write any way I want.
-I don’t care if people understand what I say.
-Well, then you are not a loving person, at least not in that moment.
+If you say, “I am going to talk and write any way I want, and I don’t care if people understand what I say,” well then, you are not a loving person, at least not in that moment.
 You are not acting in a loving way.
 It is unloving to cultivate patterns of grammar or punctuation that make communication harder.

-So when it comes to the comma, here is a friend indeed.
+So, when it comes to the comma, here is a friend indeed.
 This little fellow is the next best thing to being there.
-I mean face to face communication lets you divide your phrases by pauses, right?
+I mean face-to-face communication lets you divide your phrases by pauses, right?
 But in writing, how does your reader know when you want him to pause?
-Answer, the comma tells him so.
+Answer: the comma tells him so.

-So here is a couple of funny examples.
+So, here are a couple of funny examples.
 Really more serious than funny, maybe.

-Ephesians 4:28.
-So I will put in the comma.
-Let him that stole, comma, steal no more, comma.
-Let him labor, working with his hands.
-Well, what if you dropped out all the commas or put them in the wrong place and you read it like this?
-Let him that stole steal, no more let him labor working with his hands.
+I’ll read Ephesians 4:28, and I will put in the commas: “Let him that stole [comma] steal no more [comma] let him labor, working with his hands.”
+Well, what if you dropped out all the commas or put them in the wrong place, and you read it like this?
+“Let him that stole steal [comma] no more let him labor working with his hands.”
 Same words, just paused in different places.
 Well, that is the opposite of what you mean.
-And so the comma rescues, comes to the rescue to keep your meaning from being given exactly the opposite of your intention.
+And so, the comma comes to the rescue to keep your meaning from being understood exactly the opposite of your intention.

-And I just was online with Justin Taylor a little while ago, because I could remember him referring to this issue and he pointed me to this one.
-Where is it?
-Oh, there it is.
-The serial comma you know, people say: When you have got a list of this and this and this and this, you don’t need to put the comma before the last and.
-Well, here is one where if you don’t you are in big trouble.
-I would like to thank my parents, comma, Jesus and Ayn Rand.
+I just was online with Justin Taylor a little while ago, because I could remember him referring to this issue, and he pointed me to this one: the serial comma.
+People say that when you have got a list of this and this and this and this, you don’t need to put the comma before the last and.
+Well, here is one where if you don’t, you are in big trouble.
+“I would like to thank my parents [comma] Jesus and Ayn Rand.
 Like, oh, Jesus and Ayn Rand are your parents?
-Oh, no, no, no, no. That is not what I meant.
+“Oh, no, no, no, no. That is not what I meant.”
 Well, then put a comma after the second and.
-So it goes like this.
-I would like to thank my parents, comma, Jesus, comma—I guess it is before the and—and Ayn Rand.
-She is thanking three people not the parents who are Jesus and Ayn Rand.
-Well, without a comma there it is very confusing and you would have to re-read it and say: Oh, he couldn’t mean that.
-And so he didn’t mean that.
+So it goes like this: “I would like to thank my parents [comma] Jesus [comma] and Ayn Rand.
+She is thanking three people, not the parents who are Jesus and Ayn Rand.
+Well, without a comma there, it is very confusing, and you would have to re-read it and say, “Oh, he couldn’t mean that.
+And so he didn’t mean that.”

-And let me add one more thing and this would be a whole other way to go, but I have got to stick it on at the end here.
+Let me add one more thing, and this would be a whole other way to go, but I have got to stick it on at the end here.
 I write to be heard in the ear, not just to be understood.
 I want what I write to sound good.
 I want it to have a certain rhythm or cadence or meter or pulse.
 And I think reading is more enjoyable and more impactful and more memorable if the writing sounds in the ear as good as it means.

-So any place I think people might miss my cadence and could get help from a comma, I am going to stick in a comma, just to help them keep going with me as if they are listening to me talk into their ear.
+So any place I think people might miss my cadence, and could get help from a comma, I am going to stick in a comma, just to help them keep going with me as if they are listening to me talk into their ear.